Anywhere (Rita Ora song)

-"Anywhere" is a song by British singer Rita Ora from her second studio album, Phoenix (2018).
+"Anywhere" is a song by the British singer Rita Ora from her second studio album, Phoenix (2018).
 The song was written by Ora, Ali Tamposi, Brian Lee, Nick Gale and its producers Alesso, Watt and Sir Nolan.
 It was released as a single on 20 October 2017 through Atlantic Records UK.
 A wistful, dance-pop and electropop love song about escapism, it features a breakdown of stuttering vocal loops.
 The song has received positive reviews from music critics, and it was chosen as The Guardians track of the week.

 Commercially, the song reached the top-10 in 15 countries, including Ireland, Netherlands, Poland, Switzerland and the United Kingdom where it peaked at number two, becoming Ora's eleventh UK top-10 single.
 "Anywhere" has since been certified double platinum by the British Phonographic Industry (BPI).
 An accompanying music video, directed by Declan Whitebloom, shows Ora in various locations throughout New York City.
 Ora performed the song at the 2017 MTV Europe Music Awards.